LeaYeh/42-Docker-DevEnv/README.md

 This repository is created for 42Campus students to have the same environment as in campus PCs.
 The goal is to make remote work as seamless and productive as possible.

+The configuration is based on 42 Vienna's installed versions and tools.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: